dtinth/dt.in.th/Bgx.md

 - Real-time output streaming with task name tagging
 - GitHub Actions integration with collapsible group support
 - CPU/memory heartbeat monitoring (Linux only)
+- All data is backed by a single shared SQLite database, so there are no per-task log files to juggle.
 - Tasks are recorded as rows in an `events` table (task name, event type, timestamps, output, PID, command, exit code, resource metrics), so you can inspect a run after the fact
 - Easily installable via [mise](Mise)